Note: An earlier version of this post was published on Oct 3rd, 2017.

 Two years ago, F-Secure and the University of Helsinki launched an online course series called Cyber Security Base with F-Secure.
 It’s a free, massive open online course designed to give people the knowledge and skills they need to begin a career in cyber security.

-Last year’s course series was a huge success.
+It’s first year was a huge success.
 It attracted interest from over 50,000 people from different countries, and nearly 5000 people took part in the course assignments.
-And because it was so popular, F-Secure and the University of Helsinki decided to bring it back for another year.
+And since it’s so popular, F-Secure and the University of Helsinki are bringing it back for another year.

 Is the course series free?